faster-cpython/benchmarking-public/results/bm-20230712-3.13.0a0-be1b968/bm-20230712-pythonperf1-amd64-python-be1b968dc1e63c3c68e1-3.13.0a0-be1b968-vs-3.11.0.md

 Benchmark hidden because not significant (4): python_startup_no_site, asyncio_tcp_ssl, dulwich_log, unpickle
 Ignored benchmarks (16) of results/bm-20221024-3.11.0-deaf509/bm-20221024-pythonperf1-amd64-python-v3.11.0-3.11.0-deaf509.json: 2to3, aiohttp, chameleon, django_template, flaskblogging, genshi_text, genshi_xml, html5lib, pylint, sqlalchemy_declarative, sqlalchemy_imperative, sympy_expand, sympy_integrate, sympy_str, sympy_sum, thrift

+# HPT report

+- Reliability score: 86.39% likely to be slow
+- 90% likely to have a slowdown of 1.00x
+- 95% likely to have a slowdown of 1.00x
+- 99% likely to have a slowdown of 1.00x